Prisons and prison ministries are modern inventions used for warehousing people for various time intervals ranging from a few hours to a lifetime.

 It was not until the eighteenth century that prisons, as we know them today, became popular, and were introduced as an alternative to physical punishment.

-Quakers and Prisons
+Quakers and Early Prison Ministries

 Prisons in America were started under the direction of Quakers.
 The first prisons were in Pennsylvania under the direction of William Penn (1644-1718) whose Quaker beliefs prevented him from using physical punishment as a deterrent to crime.
 He was hopeful prison could be used for multiple objectives.
 Certainly, there was a punishment aspect, but also there was a restitution aspect.
 Prisoners would work to restore the property and damage they caused if possible.
-Finally, there was a restorative aspect where prisoners might be restored to the community as an active community participant.
+Finally, there was a restorative aspect where prisoners might be restored to the community as active community participants.

 The goal of a penitentiary is implicit in its name – to become penitent for the crimes you have performed.
 Prisoners were to contemplate the evils they had done to society and so could not be in open contact with other prisoners.
 Each prisoner was placed in an eight-foot by eight-foot jail cell and forced to live in silence.